Terms of Service

 6. Limitation of Liability

-To the maximum extent permitted by Australian law, SEY Solutions and its operator Jack Dempsey are not liable for any loss, damage, injury, or death resulting from decisions made based on data provided by this API.
+To the maximum extent permitted by Australian law, SEY Solutions is not liable for any loss, damage, injury, or death resulting from decisions made based on data provided by this API.

 This includes, but is not limited to: property damage, personal injury, financial loss, missed evacuations, or reliance on delayed or inaccurate data.